-Bottom line: as long as your device has dual voltage and you remember to switch it manually if necessary, you don't need to get a converter.
+Bottom line: As long as your device has dual voltage and you remember to switch it manually if necessary, you don't need to get a converter.

-Other Electric Devices - NOT Dual Voltage
+What to Do When Your Electric Devices Are NOT Dual Voltage

 If you're planning to bring something that is not dual voltage, then you have three choices: you can either replace it with a similar dual voltage model, leave it at home, or buy and bring a converter/transformer.